sacredSatan/RustHound-CE/wrapper/test/README.md

 2. Copies the specified JSON file to this directory
 3. Calls the same `ProcessRustHoundOutput` function used by the main program
 4. Displays the results
+5. Optionally compresses the results into a zip archive

 ## Current Security Rules